This morning, the 2022 conforming loan limits were officially announced by the FHFA, with the baseline limit hitting a whopping $647,200.

-In Alaska and Hawaii, these loan limits will be $937,500, up from $822,375 currently.
+In Alaska, Guam, Hawaii, and the U.S. Virgin Islands, the base loan limit will be $970,800, up from $822,375 currently.

 Each year, the Federal Housing Finance Authority (FHFA) adjusts the conforming loan limit based on home price movement from the third quarter of the prior year to the next.

-And the other is a correspondent lender, which offers its products to smaller banks, lenders, and credit unions.
+And the other a correspondent lender, which offers its products to smaller banks, lenders, and credit unions.